asmith26/jax_toolkit/docs/losses_and_metrics.md

 and can be imported with `from jax_toolkit.losses import LOSS_FUNCTION` or `from jax_toolkit.metrics import METRIC_FUNCTION`.

-We have attempted to currently include only functions here that are quite robust for a wide range of problems (e.g. not too affected by unbalanced classes).
+Functions that have currently been included here are quite robust for a wide range of problems (e.g. not too affected by unbalanced classes).
 Of course the choice of loss/metric function(s) are often quite dependent to a specific problem.

 ## Classification
 #### Losses